Smattr/clink/README.md

 ## Notes for devs

-  * If you've tried using this, you will note it is extremely slow currently.
-    Almost no effort has been put into optimisation yet and there is likely an abundance of low hanging fruit.
-I'm focusing on getting feature complete first.
   * If Clink is modern, its build system is decidedly ancient.
 I haven't spent the time to divine a CMakeFiles.txt that can find libclang, but it is on my todo list.